Cooperative Evolutionary Pressure and Diminishing Returns Might Explain the Fermi Paradox: On What Super-AIs Are Like

 \subsubsection{``Known Unknowns'' as Non-Solutions to the Fermi Paradox}

 Regarding $\mathrm{CO_2}$ pollution as a possible, partial, explanation of the Fermi paradox, societies according to the above evolve not only technologically or in terms of GDP and the capacity for $\mathrm{CO_2}$ pollution should correlate with general social or cooperative development, to some degree at least, in particular according to the prediction in section \ref{subsubsec:predProj}.
 Enough so that $\mathrm{CO_2}$ pollution ought to not play a significant part in the explanation of the Fermi paradox; the analogs and implicants of dying off due to $\mathrm{CO_2}$ pollution ought to not be adaptive.
 This seems to be corroborated by the human case, assuming that we are mediocre.
 For similar reasons as in the $\mathrm{CO_2}$ pollution case, the risk of a society destroying nuclear war also ought to not play a significant part in the explanation of the Fermi paradox.
 Also similarly, non-sustainability ought to not play a significant part in the explanation of the Fermi paradox either.
-In sum, the above problems are problems of cooperation, and cooperation is central to evolution (see above, and specifically cf.\ \cite{curry19c}).
+In sum, the above problems are problems of cooperation, and cooperation is central to evolution (see above, and specifically cf.\ \cite{curry19c}; cf.\ also e.g.\ \cite{hale2024long}; but cf.\ evolutionary mismatch (\ref{sec:solutions}) and e.g.\ \cite{tooby1990past} too).

 Besides, the above type of problems ought to be of much lesser concern to super-AIs (see below).

-Note that this section is not about the likelihood of these ``known known'' and ``known unknown'' risks, and doesn't try to quantify or minimize them.
+Note that this section is not about specific likelihoods of these ``known known'' and ``known unknown'' risks, and doesn't try to quantify or minimize them.
 Rather, the point is that, given cooperative pressure, any argument that there is a (mitigatable) risk is an argument \emph{against} that that risk matters for the explanation of the Fermi paradox.
 Instead you would need ``unknown unknowns'' with high likelihoods, which ought to be close to self-contradictory --- and not only certain ``unknown unknowns'' for humans and other biological entities but for super-AIs as well.